-- 1. Attach the front straps above the castor supporters as shown in the figure above (see location of the attachment labels). - 2.
+- 1. Attach the front straps above the castor supporters as shown in the two figures above (see location of the attachment labels). - 2.
 Attach front straps to the rail system referring to best practice recommended instructions from the safety belt manufacturer. - 3.
 Disengage parking brakes and apply tension front straps by pulling the wheelchair backwards from the rear. - 4.
-Re-engage parking brakes.
+Re-engage parking brakes. - 5.
+Activate anti-tipper (if installed).